mo-azfar/Znuny-Multiple-Tab-Agent-Ticket-Status-View/README.md

 # Znuny Multiple Tab Agent Ticket Status View
-- display multiple tab of agent ticket status (opens ticket) filtered by ticket priority / ticket type.
+- display multiple tab of agent ticket status (opens ticket) filtered by ticket priority / ticket type / ticket state name.
-- based file Znuny 7.0.11
+- based file Znuny 7.0.16
 - you may later need to update / patch it based on latest release of znuny (refer no 3).